Ashokavadana: Early life of Ashoka

 Next, the text describes one of Ashoka's previous births, when he was named Jaya.
 It states that Jaya met Gautama Buddha as a young boy, and gave him a bowl of dirt, dreaming that the dirt is food.
 The Buddha then predicted that several years after his parinirvana, the boy would be born as a chakravarti king ruling from Pataliputra.
 The text then moves to Ashoka's present life as a son of king Bindusara.

 In the text, Ashoka's father dislikes him because of his ugliness, although a fortune-teller predicts that Ashoka would become the next king.
 Indeed, Ashoka kills his step-brother - the legitimate heir - by tricking him into entering a pit with live coals, and becomes the king.
 He turns out to be an oppressive and cruel ruler, becoming notorious as "Ashoka the Fierce".
 He has 500 of his ministers killed, because he believes them to be not loyal enough, and has 500 women in his harem burnt to death because some of them insult him.
 He builds Ashoka's Hell, where people are randomly tortured and killed.
 One day, he encounters a Buddhist monk, who is not troubled by any of the sufferings, and is able to perform magical feats.
 Impressed by the monk, Ashoka converts to Buddhism, becomes a pious man and builds 84,000 stupas, becoming famous as "Ashoka the Righteous" (Dharma-Ashoka).

 Ashoka's Buddhist kingship

-The text describes in detail the efforts of Ashoka towards the expansion of Buddhism: Ashoka first converts his brother Vitashoka to Buddhism, and teaches his minister Yashas to honor the Buddhist monks.
+The text then describes in detail the efforts of Ashoka towards the expansion of Buddhism: Ashoka first converts his brother Vitashoka to Buddhism, and teaches his minister Yashas to honor the Buddhist monks.
 Next, he meets Upagupta and goes on a pilgrimage to the holy places associated with the Gautama Buddha's life, accompanied by Upagupta.
 He then visits the Bodhi Tree in Bodh Gaya, where the Buddha was enlightened.
 Every five years, he holds a great festival to entertain Buddhist monks.
-During the festival, he meets Pindola Bharadvaja, an arhat (enlightened saint) who personally knew the Buddha and had extended his lifespan using supernatural powers to propagate Buddha's teachings.
+During the festival, he meets Pindola Bharadvaja, an arhat (enlightened saint) who personally knew the Buddha and who had extended his own lifespan using supernatural powers in order to propagate the Buddha's teachings.